Early Life:

-Dakshayani Velayudhan was born on 15 July 1912 in Mulavukad a small island in present-day Ernakulam district.
-She belonged to the Pulaya community, who were assigned to the rear end of the rigorously oppressive caste system.
+Dakshayani Velayudhan was born on 15 July 1912 in Mulavukad a small island in the present-day Ernakulam district.
+She belonged to the Pulaya community, which was assigned to the rear end of the rigorously oppressive caste system.
 Pulayas were mostly engaged as lowly-paid agricultural labourers, and subjected to a range of humiliations including being barred from using public roads, maintaining a certain distance from upper caste persons, and the women prohibited from covering their upper bodies with any garment.

 An important event was held in Kochi in 1913, in the form of the Kayal Sammelanam.
 Hundreds of Pulayas, including Velayudhan's family members, came together and met on small boats in Kerala's backwaters, as they were barred from assembling on land.
 The event clearly had a significant impact on Dakshayani's life, who is said to have requested that her biography be titled ‘The Sea has no Caste.’